Chen861368/Personal-Research-Path/README.md

 Structures are continuously subjected to the combined effects of external environments and loads over time, which inevitably leads to a gradual decline in their performance.
 The advantage of digital twin technology lies in its ability to integrate **time-varying stochastic state-space models** with real-time data, updating the structural state in real-time through simulation and feedback from the data, while predicting the future behavior of the structure.
 This method can effectively support decision-making in structural health monitoring, ensuring the safety and reliability of structures in complex environments.

 ### 6. **Modal Identification (Koopman Modal Decomposition)**
-Modal identification is an essential aspect of structural health monitoring, commonly referred to as **Koopman modal decomposition**.
+Modal identification is an important aspect of structural health monitoring.
 This method helps analyze and identify the dynamic behavior of structures under different load conditions.

-## Research Goals and Applications

-My research aims to apply the above technologies to **structural health monitoring**, enhancing the safety, maintainability, and lifespan of structures through innovative system identification, order reduction, modal identification, and real-time state estimation techniques.
+Through modal analysis, we can extract information such as the structure's natural frequencies, mode shapes, and damping characteristics, all of which are critical for assessing the health of the structure.
+In fact, this can be viewed as a special case of Koopman modal decomposition.

+The Koopman modal decomposition method is particularly well-suited for modal identification of nonlinear systems because it can map nonlinear systems into a higher-dimensional space, where linear behavior is sought, thus simplifying the modal analysis process.
+This method provides valuable insights into structural health monitoring, especially when facing complex and dynamically changing load environments.
+It effectively helps identify structural changes and damage, providing reliable data support for structural safety assessment.